Weak-Lensing Analysis of the Galaxy Cluster Abell 85: Constraints on the Merger Scenarios of Its Southern Subcluster: Results

-We estimate the mass of A85 by fitting the reduced tangential shear profile to the model Navarro–Frenk–White \citep[NFW;][]{NFW96} halo profile.
-We assume a single dark matter halo centered on the BCG, given its spatial consistency with the peaks of the WL convergence and the X-ray emission.
+We estimate the mass of A85 by fitting the reduced tangential shear with a Navarro–Frenk–White \citep[NFW;][]{NFW96} halo profile based on the analytic NFW shear model derived in \citet{Wright99}.
+We assume a single dark matter halo centered on the convergence S/N peak, given its spatial consistency with the BCG and the X-ray emission peak.
 The reduced tangential ($g_\mathrm{{t}}$) and cross shear ($g_\times$) components are computed as,

 where $g_1$ and $g_2$ are the components of the observed ellipticity, and $\varphi$ is the position angle measured from the line connecting the cluster center and the source galaxy.
 The tangential shear ($g_\mathrm{{t}}$) quantifies the lensing signal aligned with the mass distribution, while the cross shear ($g_\times$) serves as a basic null test to identify potential systematics.
 Figure \ref{fig:tanfit} represents the observed $g_\mathrm{{t}}$ and $g_\times$ radial profiles in red and orange dots, respectively.
 As $g_\times$ remains close to zero over all radial ranges, the systematics in the shape measurements are considered negligible.